Schoen-Kino/season-programming/README.md

 ## About schön.kino

-schön.kino is a living space cinema hosted in Vienna, featuring carefully curated film screenings every Wednesday at 19h30.
+schön.kino is a living space cinema hosted in Vienna, featuring carefully curated film screenings every Thursday at 19h30.
 Each season follows a specific theme and presents a selection of films that explore different aspects of that theme.

 ## Website Overview